fbotello/monome_grainfields-v1.1.1/README.md

 # grainfields
+#### Edits for Laptop Ensemble
+added ability to turn on granulators and control position by hand (mouse/trackpad)

 #### 8 voice granular synthesizer for monome 128 grids

 grainfields turns your 128 grid into a granular synthesizer with 8 voices - each with up to 10 constant streaming grains.
 Modulate grain parameters (pitch, duration, loop rate, position etc.) of each voice to create a large variety of interesting timbres and textures.
 Record and loop pattern gestures to create rythmic and melodic sequences.